Official: Death toll rises to 65 in Pakistan train collision

+Senior railway official Arshad Khan said Tuesday an initial investigation into the crash suggested the Millat Express derailed because a recently welded joint of the track broke.

-It was unclear exactly what caused the derailment.
-Aijaz Ahmed, the driver of Sir Syed Express, said Monday he braked when he saw the disabled train but did not have time to avoid the collision.
+Aijaz Ahmed, the driver of the Sir Syed Express, said Monday he braked when he saw the disabled train but did not have time to avoid the collision.

 Ata Mohammad, a passenger, said he was asleep on the Millat Express when it derailed.
 He woke up to a big jolt and saw other passengers trying to climb out from overturned and derailed coaches.
 Then the other train hit.

-“I feel as if I am still hearing cries," Mohammad wept, who lost family members in the crash.
+“I feel as if I am still hearing cries," said a weeping Mohammad, who lost family members in the crash.

 “I don't know whether I will be able to forget that tragic scene," Muhammad said, recounting how he saw women, children and men crying for help.